 Issue 2: Signalling due to security context and AS context release

 If RRCSetup is received during SDT, the UE will discard the current INACTIVE AS context and AS security context which requires RRC establishment related signalling to establish again.
-RAN2 would like to note that sending RRCSetup in response to RRCResumeRequest message is also possible in Rel-15, but is used when UE context cannot be retrieved.
+RAN2 would like to note that sending RRCSetup in response to RRCResumeRequest message is also possible in Rel-15, but is used, for example, when UE context cannot be retrieved.

 2. Actions: